 The padded chin strap is an additional feature that keeps this full face helmet stay put.
 An easy-to-thread and fasten nylon strap with d-rings are responsible for securing the helmet.
 When your little womprat starts to stink up this lid from the inside the cheek pads and liner can easily be removed and hand washed.
 One of our kids wears this full face mountain biking helmet.
 He really likes it.

-Fox Youth V1 Race Full Face MTB Helmet
+Giro Disciple Full Face MTB Helmet

 Kali Protectives Zoka Full Face Helmet